frankyeh/DSI-Studio-Website/doc/how_to_analyze_dmri.md

 Use region-based analysis when the question concerns diffusion measurements within an anatomical region.

 1. Open the subject `.fz` file in **Step T3: Fiber Tracking**.
-2. [Load or define regions](/doc/gui_t3_roi_tracking.html#Load-Regions-From-Built-In-Atlases).
+2. [Load or define regions](/doc/gui_t3_roi_tracking.html#load-regions-from-built-in-atlases).
 Built-in atlases are usually the simplest choice for standardized regions.
 3. If needed, use **[Slices][Insert Other Images]** to add registered measurements such as DKI, NODDI, PET, or other NIFTI data.
-4. Use **[Region][Statistics]** to obtain diffusion or other image measurements from the selected regions.
+4. Use **[Regions][Statistics]** to obtain diffusion or other image measurements from the selected regions.

 For population/template-space region analysis, [create a `.dz` connectometry database](/doc/gui_cx.html) from the subjects and open the database in Step T3.
 Regions used with a population database should be defined in the corresponding template space.